codingben/kubevirt-disk-uploader/README.md

 # KubeVirt Disk Uploader

-Extracts disk and uploads it to container registry.
+Extracts disk and uploads it to a container registry.

 ## About

-A tool designed to automate the extraction of disks from KubeVirt Virtual Machines, package them into Docker images, and upload them to the container registry.
+A tool designed to automate the extraction of disks from KubeVirt Virtual Machines, package them into [Docker images](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#containerdisk), and upload them to the container registry.

 ## Workflow